 Again, I speak at conferences all the time, but not typically under these conditions.
 This scenario would’ve made any speaker nervous.
 Afterward, I had a moment of reflection and appreciation that I am a stutterer and I just did something pretty amazing.

 …Thank you for your help and continued support.
 I’ll check in again next week.”

 In addition to remote refresher programs for alumni, HCRI provides on-site, five-day Alumni Refreshers, two-day Target Tune-Ups, Alumni Retreats, hourly remote therapy sessions, and a variety of other offerings.
 For more details on these and other alumni-support services, click on the link below.

 HCRI was founded by Ronald L Webster, Ph.D. in 1972 to investigate stuttering through scientific discovery and treatment innovation.
 Virginia-based HCRI, a 501 (c) (3) charitable organization, has become an international leader in stuttering research and the development of scientifically derived therapy approaches.

-Clients come from all walks of life and include broadcaster John Stossel; Annie Glenn, wife of Senator and Astronaut John Glenn; as well as athletes, teachers, engineers, musicians, students, doctors, military personnel, business professionals, police officers, actors, a supreme court nominee, and even royalty.
+More than 6,500 people from across the U.S. and 50 countries have come to HCRI to achieve fluency.
+Clients come from all walks of life and include teachers, business professionals, athletes, broadcasters, engineers, musicians, students, doctors, military personnel, police officers, actors, a Supreme Court nominee, and even royalty.